ggabelmann/ggabelmann.github.io/README.md

 I am a Senior Software Engineer with over a decade of Java experience.
 Currently seeking remote contract work -- I can be reached at greg.gabelmann@gmail.com or through my profiles at LinkedIn or Github (see below).

-## WIP

-This page is a work in progress.

 ## I like to:

 * Do "full lifecycle" development because every part of software engineering is important, interesting, and necessary.